DasEvoli/GameGallery/README.md

 * Composer >=2.1
 * sqlite3 database in Database directory and update .env accordingly

+# Setup
+* Delelete 'your_' from files
+* Add sqlite3 database to /database with the Schema from above

 ## Authors
 ![Image of DasEvoli](https://i.imgur.com/xNcLWUT.png) DasEvoli (Vinzenz Wetzel)